Sirius XM Holdings Inc. (SIRI) with a beta value of 0.91 appears to be a promising investment opportunity.

 Technical Analysis of Sirius XM Holdings Inc. (SIRI)

-Compared to the last year’s volume of 19.12 million, its volume of 14.1 million showed lagged in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 7.95%.
-Additionally, its Average True Range was 0.14.
+Looking closely at Sirius XM Holdings Inc. (NASDAQ: SIRI), its last 5-days average volume was 12.32 million, which is a drop from its year-to-date volume of 18.96 million.
+As of the previous 9 days, the stock’s Stochastic %D was 6.84%.
+Additionally, its Average True Range was 0.13.

-At the time of writing, stock’s 50-day Moving Average is $6.35, while its 200-day Moving Average is $6.31.
-Nevertheless, the first resistance level for the watch stands at $6.33 in the near term.
-At $6.40, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $6.44.
-If the price goes on to break the first support level at $6.22, it is likely to go to the next support level at $6.18.
-Now, if the price goes above the second support level, the third support stands at $6.11.
+At the time of writing, stock’s 50-day Moving Average is $6.37, while its 200-day Moving Average is $6.31.
+However, in the short run, Sirius XM Holdings Inc.’s stock first resistance to watch stands at $6.32.
+Second resistance stands at $6.36.
+The third major resistance level sits at $6.40.
+If the price goes on to break the first support level at $6.23, it is likely to go to the next support level at $6.19.
+Now, if the price goes above the second support level, the third support stands at $6.14.

 Sirius XM Holdings Inc. (NASDAQ: SIRI) Key Stats